Last updated: May 3, 2026

 - Read your current tax bill and assessment notice first.
 This saves the most time because you can see whether homestead, owner-occupied, STAR, or another benefit is already on the account.

 - Call the right office.
-Assessors or property appraisers usually handle exemptions and freezes.
-Tax collectors or treasurers usually handle billing, deferrals, and delinquency.
-Use the California county contacts, Texas PTAD at 1-800-252-9121, Florida’s county official finder, Washington’s DOR page or 360-534-1400, or the Eldercare Locator at 1-800-677-1116.
+Assessors, property appraisers, or appraisal districts usually handle exemptions and freezes.
+Tax collectors or treasurers usually handle billing, deferrals, payment plans, and delinquency.

 - Match the program to the real problem.
 If you need a lower bill, look for an exemption or freeze.
 If you need time, look for a deferral or postponement.
 If you already paid, look for a rebate.